-In order to prove Hessian matrix is symmetric positive definite, we can prove rank($\bar{\mathbf{S}} $)~$= N$.
+To prove that the Hessian matrix is symmetric positive definite, we can prove rank($\bar{\mathbf{S}} $)~$= N$.
 Because $\mathbf{B} \neq \mathbf{0}$, we can clearly see from equation \eqref{eq:rank} that rank($\bar{\mathbf{S}} $)~$= N$.
 Therefore, we have shown that the Hessian matrix of the resulting QP is symmetric positive definite, which completes the proof of the theorem. \end{proof}

-Theorem~\ref{thm1} demonstrates that if we ensure $\mathbf{Q}_f$ is symmetric positive definite, the selection of $N$ and $M$, and uncertainty in $\mathbf{f}_n$ and $\mathbf{A}_f$ will not affect the QP's feasibility.
+Theorem~\ref{thm1} demonstrates that if we ensure that $\mathbf{Q}_f$ is symmetric positive definite, the selection of $N$ and $M$, and uncertainty in $\mathbf{f}_n$ and $\mathbf{A}_f$ will not affect the QP's feasibility.
 As a result, we can freely tune the parameters and train the model stably.
 To ensure that $\mathbf{Q}_f$ remains symmetric positive definite during training, we utilize a Cholesky factorization

 and directly learn $\mathbf{L}_f$, where $\mathbf{L}_f$ is a lower triangular matrix and $\epsilon$ is a very small scalar.
 We choose $\epsilon = 1 \times 10^{-4}$.